Chinedu Dike

 inside the body, with warm pleasure waves

-flushing over the by now tingling skin
+flushing over the now tight, tingling skin with

 Mouth numbed, limbs heavy, and eyeballs